ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 How we interpret what is going on depends on what the meaning of what `Atm1`, `Atm2`, and `Atm1Atm2` are.
-First remember that we generated both trajectories by transmuting a trajectory of pure liquid Argon so all transmuted atoms are in chemically equivalent positions.
+First remember that we generated both trajectories by transmuting a trajectory of pure liquid Argon so all transmuted atoms are in equivalent positions.
 If `Atm1` and `Atm2` are isotopes of the same element then by using these two atoms types then we will not be including any contributions to `s(q,f)_inc_total` from isotopic incoherence.
-The way that `b_coherent` and `b_incoherent2` is defined in `Atm1Atm2` are specifically for trajectories when `Atm1` and `Atm2` are in chemically equivalent positions and have a 1:1 ratio.
+The way that `b_coherent` and `b_incoherent2` is defined in `Atm1Atm2` are specifically for trajectories when `Atm1` and `Atm2` are in equivalent positions and have a 1:1 ratio.
 When `Atm1Atm2` is used, contributions from isotopic incoherence is separated from `s(q,f)_coh_total` and put into `s(q,f)_inc_total`.
 If `Atm1` and `Atm2` are different elements then a similar line of reasoning follows